haagvivi/leboncoin-technical-test/README.md

 The conversations is between just two users, so in the conversation 2 between Patrick and Thibault it's impossible to have a message from Jeremie.
 I Fixed it in the database to have some data consistency.

+For the adding message feature, we just refacto the code to migrate from `getServerSideProps` to `SWR` the messages request.
+Now the requests are on client side.
+It will be possible to add message dynamically, even do some optimistic update.

 # Context :

 At leboncoin, our users can share messages about a transaction, or ask for informations about any products.